 Facts and Figures

-To provide clarification and practice of vocabulary for website and email addresses
+To provide speaking practice of website and email addresses.

-To provide practice of listening for gist and specific detail
+To provide practice of listening for specific detail.

 Divide the students into three groups and have them write down all the countries they have visited on one piece of paper.
 The group with the highest number of countries visited will win.
 Have a volunteer from the winning group come to the board and write down all the countries.
 Ask the other students to complete the list with any countries they visited but are not written on the board.
 Make sure there are no spelling errors and have the students say the countries out loud.

 Do a quick dictation on the websites and email addresses from the Vocabulary activity.
 Ask the students to check their answers in pairs and then put the answers on the board.
 If the students have trouble spelling any confusing letters do a choral drill to clarify them.
 Write the symbols we use for creating the addresses, elicit their name from the students and drill the correct pronunciation from the students.
 Have each students choose a random number from 1 to max(depending on their number).
 Arrange them into consecutive numbers and group them into pairs.
 Odd numbers will be Student A and even numbers will be Student B. Give them the HO and tell them to dictate the email and website addresses to each-other.
 While Student A is reading, Student B is writing and then they switch roles At the end they compare notes.
 Move around and monitor the students unobtrusively to see if they stay on task and make sure the L1 is at a minimum.
 Provide help or clarification if needed.